-7. Record Retention
+VII.
+Record Retention

-CHFA will require all properties in the program to maintain move-in tenant records including the HUD 50058 form and supporting documents for the duration of tenancy plus three (3) years.
-Any HUD-50058 form and supporting documentations for annual recertification or interim reexaminations will be maintained for a minimum of three years.
-CHFA requires that all EIV records be destroyed three (3) years after the tenant vacates the property.
+CHFA will require all properties in the program to maintain move-in tenant records including the HUD Form 50058 and supporting documents for the duration of tenancy plus three years.
+Any 50058 form and supporting documentations for annual recertification or interim reexaminations will be maintained for a minimum of three years.
+CHFA requires that all EIV records are destroyed three years after the tenant vacates the property.